Shop Subscribe

 Benefits and Uses of Positioning Wedges and Rolls

 Children with more severe/profound intellectual disabilities and/or those with orthopedic impairments should have a classroom alternate positioning plan in place.
-Supportive wedges, rolls and other therapeutic equipment pieces are essential keys in implementing a successful plan.
+Supportive wedges, rolls, and other therapeutic equipment are essential to implementing a successful plan.

 Classroom Tools & Solutions for Alternate Positioning

-Usually spearheaded by the Physical or Occupational Therapist and supported by the education team, each protocol is designed to meet the unique needs of a student.
+Usually spearheaded by the Physical or Occupational Therapist and supported by the education team, each protocol is designed to meet a student’s unique needs.
 Let’s look at a few basics that may be helpful for these students:

 Transferring out of Wheelchairs

-Sidelyers are a useful tool as the chest straps and block accessories can help support a comfortable ergonomic position.
-For early childhood and/or those not yet using a wheelchair, the P Pod from Inspired by Drive is perfect as an inclusive seating device that can provide comfort and contoured head and trunk support.
+Sidelyers are a useful tool, as chest straps and block accessories can help maintain a comfortable, ergonomic position.
+For early childhood and/or those not yet using a wheelchair, the Pod from Inspired by Drive is an inclusive seating device that provides comfort and contoured head and trunk support.

 Plan for Each Student’s Specific Needs

 Allow versatility!
 The Nessie from Inspired by Drive has options for the child to be positioned in prone (on tummy), in side lying, and with its u-shape, it can wrap around the child’s body to provide supported sitting.
-Having an assortment of wedges and rolls on hand allows for flexibility in positioning based on the activity and/or the needs of the child.
+Having an assortment of wedges and rolls on hand allows for flexibility in positioning based on the activity and the child’s needs.

 Get creative with wedges and rolls for younger children and/or those with developmental delay.
-A strategically placed wedge can help support the critical tummy time while a half roll can provide stable support for side sitting.
+A strategically placed wedge can help support critical tummy time, while a half roll can provide stable support for side-sitting.

 Adding Engagement to Alternative Positioning Time